domdomegg/programmatic-mcp-prototype/README.md

 4. **Error Handling**: Try/catch and retry logic
 5. **Efficiency**: Make many tool calls in one execution
 6. **Skills Library**: Build reusable patterns over time

-## Security

-- Code executes in isolated Docker containers
-- Network access disabled by default
-- Memory limits enforced
-- File system mounted read-only where possible
-- Timeout protection on all executions

-## Extending

-### Adding New MCP Servers

-1. Add to `config/servers.json`
-2. Restart to regenerate bindings

-### Creating Custom Skills

-1. Write TypeScript in `./generated/skills/`
-2. Import generated tool bindings
-3. Use in future executions

-### Integrating with Other Agents

-The proxy can run in `--proxy` mode to expose all tools as a single MCP server that other clients can connect to.